ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data are recorded observations, not reality itself.
+&nbsp;     Data is recorded information produced by measurement and choices.

-&nbsp;     They must always be interpreted with care.
+&nbsp;     It can be useful, but it is never a complete or perfectly objective copy of reality.

 &nbsp;   </p>